 Know Your Customer (KYC)

-During the onboarding process, banks are legally required to verify the identities of their customers to reduce the risk of illegal transactions such as money laundering.
+It is for reducing the risk of illegal transactions such as money laundering.
 In some cases, TPPs are also required to conduct KYC to reduce those risks.

 e.g. Yapily Validate can be used to speed up KYC and customer onboarding.

-Open Banking Implementation Entity (OBIE)
+OBIE - Open Banking Implementation Entity

-Otherwise known as Open Banking Limited, the OBIE works with the CMA 9 and other stakeholders to define and develop the required APIs, security and messaging standards that underpin Open Banking.
-Yapily works closely with the OBIE to ensure we are aligned with the latest standard, leading to the best possible experience for our customers.
+Also known as Open Banking Limited.
+A collective organisation that works with the CMA 9 and other stakeholders to define and develop the required APIs, security and messaging standards that underpin Open Banking.

 e.g. The future entity would build on the significant progress made to date by the OBIE to encourage innovation and support competition.